(click on a name for a bio)

 Mark Gabrenya

 Mark has lived in Lexington since 1996.
-He has been on the board of directors since March, 2015 and a member of the Property Committee.
+He has been on the board of directors since March, 2015 and is a member of the Property Committee.
 Much of his work for the farm is focused on improving and repairing the infrastructure and cleaning up the property.
-His red Prius is always loaded with tools and he’ll never turn down a donation of a straight 2 X 4.
-He is also the owner of Brite Harvest Farm — a controlled environment agriculture hydroponic farm inside a shipping container.
-It’s the big green and white box located behind LexFarm.
+He also does graphic design projects and was instrumental in the construction of the geodesic dome.
 When he’s not at the farm he’s an avid cyclist and a tour leader for Adventure Cycling Association.

 Eric Helmuth